Melonchanism/YabaiIndicator/README.md

 ## Comparison to similar applications

-[YabaiInidicator (Original)](https://github.com/xiamaz/YabaiIndicator) Requires SIP to be disabled to switch spaces, and has a slightly more outdated codebase (according to me).
-Opening settings from menu bar doesn't work on macOS 14+.
-Had a blurry text issue on retina displays.
-Took up more space in menubar due to wider buttons.
-The buttons also didn't line up with other menu bar items
+[YabaiInidicator (Original)](https://github.com/xiamaz/YabaiIndicator) Requires SIP to be disabled to switch spaces, but also does it with no animation.
+A little bit outdated.
+Design difference.
+Supports slightly older os versions.

 [SpaceId](https://github.com/dshnkao/SpaceId) has some additonal configurability for presentation and also allows showing all active spaces on all displays.
 Switching between spaces is not implemented.
 As of 12/2021 it does not utilize Acessibility API for catching MissionControl invocation.
 It does not have a dependency on Yabai.

 [WhichSpace](https://github.com/gechr/WhichSpace) shows the current active Space in a single indicator.
 Does not allow for showing all spaces or all visible spaces on multiple displays.

+## Current bugs
+- I have no idea why but the colors on a light menu bar are only rendering properly when the menubar or app settings have focus
+- Random crashes

+## To-do
+- Reimplement space switching with `yabai -m space --focus`